syncfusion-content/winui-docs/winui/Scheduler/Timeline-Views.md

 ## Cell bottom padding

-You can customize the spacing between an appointment and the bottom border of its cell to enhance interaction with a scheduler that contains appointments.
+To enhance interaction with a scheduler's appointments, you can customize the spacing between appointments and the bottom border of their cells using the [CellBottomPadding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimelineViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimelineViewSettings_CellBottomPadding) property of [TimelineViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimelineViewSettings.html) in the scheduler.

 {% tabs %}
 {% highlight xaml tabtitle="MainWindow.xaml" hl_lines="4" %}